-You can walk inside the castle ruins, but the only thing you’ll encounter is loads and loads of mountain goad poop.
-If you’re lucky, you might see some animals there too, so make sure you don’t do anything to scare them, or even worst, try to feed them.
+You can walk inside the castle ruins, but the only thing you’ll encounter is loads and loads of mountain goat poop.
+If you’re lucky, you might see some animals there too, so make sure you don’t do anything to scare them, or even worse, try to feed them.

 Get lost in the whitewashed streets

 One of the best things to do in Cazorla is to wander the whitewashed streets, enter churches, and stop at quaint squares to join the locals for a beer.